 Signs and Stickers

-Jewish organizations celebrating LGBT Pride this year
+Jewish organizations celebrating LGBTQ Pride this year

 Post this graphic on your website or blog.
 Right-click and choose “Save image as.”

 Click on any of the posters below to download a PDF file that you can print at any print shop!
 All posters are 12″ x 18″ and can be printed on paper, vinyl, or coroplast (a hard plastic) for around $20.

 A Blessing for Pride by Rabbis Joshua Zlochower and Erica Steelman, of the Abramson Center, and Dr. Gloria Becker of the Jewish Learning Venture

 Pride and Community Go Hand in Hand by Ailsa Wu.
 Growing up Asian American and in the closet, Ailsa Wu never felt she had much pride or a community.
 Find out how she found both in a Massachusetts synagogue.